fastly/cli/DEVELOPMENT.md

 - [gosec](https://github.com/securego/gosec)
 - [staticcheck](https://staticcheck.io/)

-If you have none of them installed, or don't mind them being upgraded automatically, you can run `make dependencies` to install them.
+If you have none of them installed, or don't mind them being upgraded automatically, you can run `make mod-download` to install them.

 ### New API Command Scaffolding